The content, at pet.triquence.org, is a bit

 and the Hollow Cars and Demos assignments optional.

-- Presented the Vector Class Module and the 2D Framework, but made the assignments optional.
+- Presented the Vector Class Module and the 2D Framework, but made the assignments

 This makes a good